INVALIDATE METADATA Statement

 Amazon S3 considerations:

 The REFRESH and INVALIDATE METADATA statements also cache metadata for tables where the data resides in the Amazon Simple Storage Service (S3).
 In particular, issue a REFRESH for a table after adding or removing files in the associated S3 data directory.
-See Using Impala to Query the Amazon S3 Filesystem (Unsupported Preview) for details about working with S3 tables.
+See Using Impala with the Amazon S3 Filesystem for details about working with S3 tables.

 Cancellation: Cannot be cancelled.